 Active in higher education, the arts, and countless entrepreneurial projects, Jafar is also a board member of the Young Presidents’ Organisation, was honoured as a Young Global Leader by the World Economic Forum, and is vice-Chair of their Global Council of Energy Security.

 Whether it’s funding, licenses, staffing, or any other aspect of starting and maintaining your own business venture, Jafar will hand-pick some of the most common, confusing, and pressing queries to answer from our inbox every month.

-The current topic for the Entrepreneurs Clinic is ‘Marketing’.
+The current topic for the Entrepreneurs Clinic is ‘Any Topic, Any Question’.
 Go ahead and ask away by clicking on the “Ask a Question” link above.